Silent Hill 3: Plot

 Revealed to be Claudia's abusive father, Leonard intends to dispose of Claudia as cult leader and attacks Heather after learning that she is not a member of the cult.
 Heather defeats him, taking the Seal of Metatron.
 She journeys to the local church of the cult through a local amusement park at Douglas' request, who—despite being a member of the cult—opposes Claudia's goals.
 When Heather arrives at the amusement park, she finds him wounded, having tried to stop Claudia.
 He considers killing Heather to stop the god from being born but decides against it.

 Heather reaches the church and learns that Claudia, who was Alessa's childhood friend, intends to bring about the god's birth to remake the world into a paradise.
 Heather confronts her and uses a supernatural substance, given to her by Harry before his death, to vomit out the fetal deity, which was nourished by her hatred.
 Claudia promptly swallows the fetus to Heather's horror in an attempt to complete the birthing process of the god.
 Claudia is snatched away by an archangel of the cult to the chapel below, where she is found to have given birth and disappeared (with Heather presuming her dead).
 Heather defeats the newly born god and takes time to mourn her father.

 Three endings appear in the game.
-The "Normal" ending, which is the only ending available on the first play-through of the game, sees Heather and Douglas survive, (Note: Heather also reverts back to her birth name Cheryl) while in the "Possessed" ending, Heather kills Douglas.
+The "Normal" ending, which is the only ending available on the first play-through of the game, sees Heather and Douglas survive, (Note: Heather also reverts back to her birth name Cheryl.) while in the "Possessed" ending, Heather kills Douglas.
 In the "Revenge" ending, which is a joke ending accessible by performing certain in-game actions, Heather reunites with Harry, and Harry orders UFOs to blow up Silent Hill.

 Development

 Silent Hill 3 was created by Team Silent, a production group within Konami Computer Entertainment Tokyo.
-Development on the PlayStation 2 version began after the release of Silent Hill 2 in September 2001, and was carried out almost simultaneously with development of another Silent Hill title that was intended to explore a different direction for the franchise and not be part of the main, numbered series; known as Room 302, this game would eventually become integrated into the main series as Silent Hill 4: The Room.
+Development on the PlayStation 2 version began after the release of Silent Hill 2 in September 2001, and was carried out simultaneously with the development of Silent Hill 4: The Room.
 The development team for this iteration was smaller than that working on Silent Hill 2, with around 40 people working on the game, made up of the core team from the second title and some newcomers.
-A smaller group of Konami Computer Entertainment Tokyo staff later developed a port for Windows.
+A smaller group of staff led by Akihiro Imamura of Team Silent, later developed a port for Windows.